Calibrating the MATILDA framework#

 Snow water equivalent#

-For snow cover estimates, we will use a specialized snow reanalysis dataset from Liu et. al. 2021.
+For snow cover estimates, we will use a dedicated snow reanalysis dataset from Liu et. al. 2021.
 Details on the data can be found in the dataset documentation and the associated publication.

 Unfortunately, access to the dataset requires a (free) registration at NASA’s EarthData portal, which prevents a seamless integration.
 Also, the dataset consists of large files and requires some pre-processing that could not be done in a Jupyter Notebook.
 However, we provide you with the SWEETR